99-Daniele/Robotics/Report_FirstProject.md

          ODOMETRY AND TF!!!
     - *setServicePosition*

        set new current position based on request.
+Receives three parameters for x, y and theta of new position.

     - *setInitialPosition*